 (A) (1) All residences, commercial, industrial and public structures located in the county shall be assigned a permanent city-type street address.
-Structures located on the south side of an east/west street/road and those located on the west side of north/south street/road shall be an odd numbered property.
-Structures located on the north side of an east/west street/road and those located on the north side of an east/west street/road and those located on the north side of an east/west street/road and those located on the north side of an east/west street/road and those located on the east side of a north/south street/road shall have an even number.
+Structures located on the south side of an east/west street/road and those located on the west side of north/south street/road shall be an odd-numbered property.
+Structures located on the north side of an east/west street/road and those located on the east side of a north/south street/road shall have an even number.

-(2) In all situations the Address Planning Authority shall make the final determination of which street/road will be used for an address.
-The criteria for this determination will be based on the layout of the property, layout of the structure and other factors that may affect emergency services and mail delivery.

-(3) Street addresses are to be assigned based on a measurement of the distance from the grid line to a line perpendicular to the address road/street that intersects either the structure or the entrance to the property that contains the structure.

-(B) An official street address shall contain no more than five digits with the first digit or the first two digits if the structure is located ten or more miles from the baseline, indicating the milepost or distance from the baselines.
+- (2) In all situations the Address Planning Authority shall make the final determination of which street/road will be used for an address.
+The criteria for this determination will be based on the layout of the property, layout of the structure and other factors that may affect emergency services and mail delivery. - (3) Street addresses are to be assigned based on a measurement of the distance from the gridline to a line perpendicular to the address road/street that intersects either the structure or the entrance to the property that contains the structure. - (B) An official street address shall contain no more than five digits with the first digit or the first two digits if the structure is located ten or more miles from the baseline, indicating the milepost or distance from the baselines.
 The third digit from the right shall indicate the block number which will change each 528 linear feet.
-The last two digits indicate the number of 10.56-foot intervals from the structure to the nearest block or grid line.

-(C) Once a property address has been assigned by the MCBA to a specific structure, it shall be the responsibility of the property owner to provide visible and current address numbers on both the structure and on the mailbox.
+The last two digits indicate the number of 10.56-foot intervals from the structure to the nearest block or grid line. - (C) Once a property address has been assigned by the MCBA to a specific structure, it shall be the responsibility of the property owner to provide visible and current address numbers on both the structure and on the mailbox.
 The letters and numbers on the mailbox shall be in compliance with U.S. Postal service regulations and recommendations.
 Letters and numbers placed on structures shall be at least three inches in height.
 The color of the numbering shall be in contrast to its background.
 The address shall be placed on both sides of the mailbox.
 In cases where an address is considered an "out of bounds" address, the address name of the road/street shall also be placed on both sides of the mailbox.
-The letters and numbers shall be placed on the mail level in a location which faces the street upon which it is addressed and near a main entry way and placed at or higher than the height of the entry way.
+The letters and numbers shall be placed on the mail level in a location which faces the street upon which it is addressed and near a main entryway and placed at or higher than the height of the entryway.
 The color of the lettering shall be in contract to its background.
-If side or back entryways open to a street, road or alley different from the address, the side of the structure shall also have the full address, including address road/street name, properly displayed.

-(D) (1) In the event that private roads are assigned names or numbers that are used for addressing purposes, it will be responsibility of the property owner(s) to install and maintain a street name sign that meets the typical street sign requirements section of the county standards.
+If side or back entryways open to a street, road or alley different from the address, the side of the structure shall also have the full address, including address road/street name, properly displayed. - (D) (1) In the event that private roads are assigned names or numbers that are used for addressing purposes, it will be responsibility of the property owner(s) to install and maintain a street name sign that meets the typical street sign requirements section of the county standards.

 (2) Signs shall be installed within 180 days of the signing of this subchapter or within 90 days of the issuance of a new or changed street or road name.
 Penalties for failure to comply are outlined in § 90.26.
+(Ord.
+2000-7, passed 12-19-00)